Spatially resolved dielectric loss at the Si/SiO$_2$ interface

-In this work, we measure the spatial inhomogeneity of dielectric dispersion at a Si/SiO\textsubscript{2} interface with nanometer spatial resolution using frequency-modulated atomic force microscopy (fm-AFM)\cite{Albrecht1991,Garcia2002}.
-The sample studied here is a patterned n-type Si surface that is terminated with $1~\mathrm{nm}$ of native oxide.
-Figure~\ref{fig:Rings} shows the spatial variability of dielectric loss measured near two different Si/SiO\textsubscript{2} trap sites observed in this surface, at variable tip-substrate gate bias $V_g$.
-The dielectric dispersion is bias-dependent and highly sensitive to spatially localized interfacial states.
-We find that the relaxation times at the Si surface range between $1-150~\mathrm{ns}$, where there is a significant increase in this timescale around isolated trap states.
+The sample studied here is a patterned n-type Si surface buried beneath $1~\mathrm{nm}$ of epitaxial silicon and terminated with $1~\mathrm{nm}$ of native oxide.
+Figure~\ref{fig:Rings} shows the spatial variability of the fm-AFM driving force $F_d$, which is an indirect measure of the dielectric loss, near two different trap sites observed at the Si/SiO\textsubscript{2} interface at variable tip-substrate gate bias $V_g$.
+The dielectric loss is bias-dependent and highly sensitive to spatially localized ITs.
 The measurement methodology will now be briefly discussed, before being applied to study the sample described above.

 At large ($>10~\mathrm{nm}$) tip-sample separations in non-magnetic systems, where the tip-sample force is predominantly electrostatic, the fm-AFM tip-sample junction can be described as a metal-insulator-semiconductor (MIS) capacitor\cite{Cowie2022,Feenstra2006,Johnson2009,Johnson2011,DiBernardo2022,Wang2015,Winslow2011}.
-In this work, the MIS capacitor is comprised of a metallic tip, an insulating vacuum gap of thickness $z_{ins}$ (composed of the $~\sim 10~\mathrm{nm}$ tip-sample vacuum gap plus a $1~\mathrm{nm}$ layer of SiO\textsubscript{2}), and an n-type Si(100) substrate, as illustrated in Figure~\ref{fig:ExperimentalSetup}a.
-The total capacitance of this system ($C_{tot}$) is made up of the insulator (oxide and vacuum, $C_{ins}$) and interfacial ($C_{int}$) capacitances in series:

-where $C_{int}$ describes the space-charge organization (i.e. band bending) at the silicon-oxide interface.
-For the low-frequency MIS capacitor, loss occurs because each capacitance has a non-zero charging / discharging timescale $\tau$.
-Assuming that there are no mobile carries in the oxide, $\tau$ is limited by the charging and discharging characteristics of $C_{int}$ (i.e. $\tau$ is the time required to establish a surface potential $V_S$, which is non-zero due to finite carrier mobility).
-In other words, $\tau$ corresponds to the Debye relaxation timescale of the interfacial capacitor.
+In this work, the MIS capacitor is comprised of a metallic tip, an insulating gap of thickness $z_{ins}$ (composed of the $~\sim 10~\mathrm{nm}$ tip-sample vacuum gap plus $1~\mathrm{nm}$ of SiO\textsubscript{2}), and an n-type Si(100) substrate.
+The total capacitance of this system is made up of the insulator (oxide and vacuum) and interfacial ($C_{int}$) capacitances in series, where $C_{int}$ describes the space-charge organization (i.e. band bending) at the silicon-oxide interface.
+For the low-frequency MIS capacitor, loss can be described as an equivalent series resistance (ESR) which introduces a phase shift in the circuit response corresponding to the Debye charging/discharging timescale $\tau$ of the Si/SiO\textsubscript{2} interface.
+In other words, $\tau$ is the time required to establish a surface potential $V_S$, which is non-zero due to the finite carrier mobility.